multimeric/QuartoSplitFigures/README.md

 ```
 Note that the filter section is mandatory.

-Then, you render your regular document as normal, but when you want to output the figures, you run `quarto render split-figures-docx`, and several docx files will be generated in your working directory.
+Then, you render your regular document as normal, but when you want to output the figures, you run `quarto render --to split-figures-docx`, and several docx files will be generated in your working directory.

 ## Example

 [example.qmd](example.qmd) demonstrates a simple example of this.
 It presents 3 figures, and the appropriate metadata.
-Then, after running `quarto render example.qmd`, the following files will be created:
+Then, after running `quarto render example.qmd --to split-figures-docx`, the following files will be created:

 * `fig-js.docx`
 * `fig-python.docx`
 * `fig-r.docx`

+## Subfigures

+If your document uses subfigures, `QuartoSplitFigures` will actually output one figure for each figure **and** subfigure.
+So if you have figures 1a, 1b and 2, the extension will output four figures:

+* Figure 1 (including both subfigures)
+* Figure 1a
+* Figure 1b
+* Figure 2

+## Known Issues

+* The exact combination of `fig-align` and `layout-ncol` seems to cause the alignment to be lost